 - I. Summary of the proceedings of the review process - 40.
 Guatemala noted that racism and discrimination still exist in the Japanese society, indicating that the fight against all forms of discrimination and the protection of minorities, and especially vulnerable groups, required an appropriate legislative framework and therefore urged Japan to consider introducing a definition of discrimination in its criminal law. [...]

-BANGLADESH - 4nd UPR session (February 2009)
+BANGLADESH - 4th UPR session (February 2009) and 16th session (April 2013)